 How Much Space For a Golf Simulator?

-Golf simulators all vary in size depending on a range of factors.
+When considering how much space you need for a golf simulator you should consider a range of factors.
 It is worth considering the number of people that will be using it at one time when thinking about the space needed.
 As an example, a very small golf simulator could take up about 200 square feet, while a large one will take up about 500 square feet.
 Please check the user manual of your simulator if you want to find out how much space you require to run your simulator.

 Simulator For Large Spaces